 Southern Potato Salad

-- 1 ½ cup boiled potato cubes
+- 1 ½ cup boiled and seasoned with salt potato cubes

 - 1 tablespoon finely chopped onion

-- 1/3 cup finely chopped carrot
+- ⅓ cup grated carrot

 - 2 large boiled eggs